An extended MMP algorithm: wavefront and cut-locus on a convex polyhedron: Main algorithm

 \subsubsection{Parent of an arc}

-Let $I_A$ be an enriched interval associated to an arc $A$ (or one of twins) in a face $\sigma$.
+Let $I_A$ be an enriched interval associated with an arc $A$ (or one of twins) in a face $\sigma$.
 If the true extent is non-empty, then the arc $A$ will pass through the extent and go into the next face $\tau$ sharing the edge with $\sigma$.
-Let $A'$ be the new resulting arc in $\tau$, and $I_{A'}$ the corresponding interval for $A'$ (or $I_{A'_1}-I_{A'_2}$ if $A'$ is twins).
+Let $A'$ be the new resulting arc in $\tau$, and $I_{A'}$ the corresponding interval for $A'$ (or $I_{A'_1}-I_{A'_2}$ if $A'$ has two associated enriched intervals).
 We say that $I_A$ is propagated to $I_{A'}$, and also call $I_A$ its {\em parent}:

 Throughout this paper, $A', B', B'', \cdots$ mean the resulting arcs to which their parents $A, B, B', \cdots$, respectively, are propagated.

 This item is used as follows.
 For instance, if an enriched interval $I$ satisfies